-Cash used in our operating activities was \$1.4 million in 1997, \$3.4 million in 1998 and \$3.5 million for the six months ended March 31, 1999.
+Cash used in our operating activities was \$1.7 million for the nine months ended June 30, 1998, and \$3.9 million for the nine months ended June 30, 1999.
 These net cash outflows resulted from operating losses as well as increases in accounts receivable due to increased sales and other current assets and were partially offset by increases in accounts payable, accrued liabilities and deferred revenues.
+The Company anticipates that in the future it will offer financing to certain resellers.
+To the extent such financing is offered cash used in operating activities will increase to fund the increase in outstanding accounts receivables.

-Net cash used in investing activities since our inception through March 31, 1999 was approximately \$1.9 million, substantially all of which was used for the purchase of property and equipment.
-We expect capital expenditures to increase in the second half of fiscal 1999 due to the costs of expansion and expenditures for information systems and test equipment.
+Cash used in investing activities was \$580,000 for the nine months ended June 30, 1998 and \$1.5 million for the nine months ended June 30, 1999, substantially all of which was used for the purchase of property and equipment.
+We expect capital expenditures to continue to increase through the end of 1999, due to the costs of expansion and expenditures for information systems and test equipment.

-As of March 31, 1999, our principal commitment consisted of obligations outstanding under operating leases.
-In March 1999, we agreed to lease approximately 20,000 square feet in a facility located in Seattle, Washington, for a term of 60 months.
-The annual cost of this lease is approximately \$397,000, subject to annual adjustments.
+As of June 30, 1999, our principal commitment consisted of obligations outstanding under operating leases.
+In March 1999 we began leasing approximately 20,000 square feet in a facility located in Seattle, Washington for a term of 60 months.
+In July 1999, we agreed to lease an additional 8,000 square feet in a facility located in Seattle, Washington, for a term of 84 months.
+The annual cost of these leases is approximately \$561,000, subject to annual adjustments.
+We have also signed a lease for approximately 84,000 square feet of new office space in Seattle, Washington in a building which is currently under construction.
+This lease will commence on approximately July 1, 2000 with a term of 12 years.
+The annual cost of this lease is approximately \$2,000,000, subject to annual adjustments plus expenses.
+Our obligation under the lease is collateralized by a secured letter of credit in the amount of \$2.5 million.
 Although we have no other material commitments, we anticipate a substantial increase in our capital expenditures and lease commitments consistent with anticipated growth in our operations, infrastructure and personnel.
 In the future we may also require a larger inventory of products in order to provide better availability to customers and achieve purchasing efficiencies.
+We expect that the net proceeds from this offering, our existing cash balances and cash from operations will be sufficient to meet our currently anticipated working capital and capital expenditures for the foreseeable future.